feimosi/frameworks-code-comparison/README.md

 #### beforeUpdate

-Called when the data changes, before the virtual DOM is re-rendered and patched.
+Called whenever the data changes, before the virtual DOM is re-rendered and patched.

 You can perform further state changes in this hook and they will not trigger additional re-renders.